Wednesday, April 29, 2009

 Once again, the Lord has been faithful to provide for us, and we've made it through the struggles with His help.
 He has been more generous with us than we deserve, and has used the thorns to draw us nearer to Him.

-never thought we'd make it this far.
+I am especially thankful that He has allowed me to nurse Reese for a full year.
+I never thought we'd make it this far.
 It has simply been one of the best accomplishments of my life.
 (I know that sounds silly, but if you've ever nursed a baby before, you understand.)
 I'm so thankful that George has been supportive of me, as I couldn't have done it without his help.
 And Jan, thanks for letting my cry on your shoulder so many times.
 I'm glad we've been able to enter motherhood at the same time!

 Reese's first birthday was bittersweet.
 A celebration of surviving the first year, yet a goodbye to babyhood.
 (Is that a word?)
 It was definitely a year we'll never forget - I hope.